Kotlin/kotlin-by-example/examples/05_stdlib/09_partition.md

 </div>

-1. Defining a collection of numbers.
+1. Defines a collection of numbers.
-2. Splitting `numbers` into a `Pair` of lists with even and odd numbers.
+2. Splits `numbers` into a `Pair` of lists with even and odd numbers.
-3. Splitting `numbers` into two lists with positive and negative numbers.
+3. Splits `numbers` into two lists with positive and negative numbers.
 Pair destructuring is applied here to get the `Pair` members.